The sustainable park (2)

 Does all of this matter?
 Most scientists think it matters a lot, but some politicians want to disagree.

-greenhouse effect
+a diagram of the greenhouse effect

 Carbon dioxide in the air acts like a blanket, reflecting heat energy back towards the land and the sea.
 In this way, it acts like glass in a greenhouse.
 The warming caused by the increased carbon dioxide is sometimes called “the greenhouse effect”.